 I also wanted to mourn my own suffering and hope that victims can do so also with me so that we can turn the page together for good.
-One woman who participated quoted an appropriate Bible verse on the topic: “For where two or three are gathered in my name, there am I in the midst of them”.
+One woman who participated quoted an appropriate Bible verse on the topic: “For where two or three are gathered in my name, there am I in the midst of them.”

 For me, “letting go” physically, mentally, emotionally and spiritually are all part of healing.
-Both the suffering I’ve experienced and the suffering I’ve caused have to be transcended… so that I can break the hellish cycle of suffering.
+Both the suffering I’ve experienced and the suffering I’ve caused has to be transcended… so that I can break the hellish cycle of suffering.

 I want, with everything in me, to rid my heart of resentment, anger, pity, shame, rejection, and the feeling of being useless.